WildHare95/finance-test-task/README.md

 Price data is available from a locally running service.
 Any additional visualisations to indicate how prices have changed would be a plus.
 Testing is also an important part to this exercise.

 Сompleted :
-- application should connect to the locally running service
+- application connect to the locally running service
-- application should render price changes for some tickers in real time
+- application render price changes for some tickers in real time

 As a bonus I can implemented:
-- any additional visual effects to highlight positive or negative changes in the prices
+- visual effects to highlight positive or negative changes in the prices
 - the possibility to specify interval time by user
 - the possibility to add/remove ticker from watching group